inmyth/practice/ORACLE_JAVA8.md

 - Integer Integer.`decode(string)` (can accept hex)
 - Integer Integer.`valueOf(string)`
 - int Integer.`parseInt(String)`
+- by default `1.3` is a double, assigning it to float will cause type match error
 - final can be init once, doesn't have to be in the same line
 - local method variable has to be init before used, but it's not illegal to decalare it without value
 - new Boolean("true") for true, new Boolean("anything else but not null") for false (this constructor is deprecated after 9)
 - Double + null = null pointer exception
+- `int x, y = 100` only initializes y
 - short
 ```
 short sh = 10;